-By Mamare Touno and Kazuhiro Hara.
-Released in Japan by Enterbrain.
-Released in North America by Yen On.
-Translated by Taylor Engel.
+By Ryo Shirakome and Takayaki.
+Released in Japan as “Arifureta Shokugyou de Sekai Saikyou” by Overlap.
+Released in North America digitally by J-Novel Club.
+Translated by Ningen.

 This is definitely a stronger volume than the first one – as with many authors, you get the sense that this is the story he wanted to tell all along, only he had to spend an entire volume giving us actual plot and backstory.
 But Hajime has hit world’s strongest already, and together with Yue he can pretty much carve up anything.
 So what’s left is the two of them snarking their way through various confrontations, beating nearly to death anyone who wrongs them, and attacking their second dungeon, which thankfully is very different from the first – in fact, the dungeon may be the highlight of the book.
 And of course they meet a new girl, the bunny girl on the cover.
 Admittedly, a lot of the plot points we had in the first book get short shrift (the rest of the class have approximately 20 pages of the book), but in a book this ridiculous that’s fine.